Research Chair positions

 Senior Chairs

-A senior research chair dedicated to “environmental impacts on women’s health” will be set up for a five-year period to explore and better understand the interactions between the environment and women’s health.
+A senior research chair dedicated to “environmental impacts on women’s health” will be set up to explore and better understand the interactions between the environment and women’s health.

 À lire aussi